alexkireeff/BCAS/readme.md

 3. Navigate to the project directory: `cd BCAS`
 4. Run the following command to download the dependencies: `nix develop`
 5. Compile and Execute the program using: `make run`
-6. You will be prompted with a command-line interface (CLI) to interact with the CAS.
+6. You will be prompted with a command-line interface (CLI) to interact with BCAS.

 ## Example Usage

-Here is an example session demonstrating the usage of the CAS:
+Here is an example session demonstrating the usage of BCAS:

 ```
 Basic Computer Algebra System